openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 ``image.bbclass``
 =================

-The ``image`` class helps support creating images in different formats.
+The :ref:`image <ref-classes-image>` class helps support creating images in different formats.
 First, the root filesystem is created from packages using one of the ``rootfs*.bbclass`` files (depending on the package format used) and then one or more image files are created.